-Florida is one of the top two states in the country with the greatest state estate tax receipts, totaling $779 million in 2012.
+Florida is one of the top two states in the country with the greatest federal estate tax receipts, totaling $1.98 billion in 2014.
 TrustCounsel’s Miami estate planning law office provides probate, tax law, trust planning and administration, and asset protection services to South Florida.
 Probate and trust administration in Florida is governed by complex codes.
 Miami, Coconut Grove, Coral Gables, Miami Beach, Hollywood, Fort Lauderdale and other Florida residents can avoid probate and save taxes by planning ahead with a comprehensive estate plan.
 For those who are uncertain how to settle a living trust after death, or how to protect their assets, TrustCounsel can help.

 Miami Trust Administration

 Properly drafted and funded trusts help families avoid probate.
-Miami probate and trust attorneys at TrustCounsel carefully create trusts based on the wishes of each individual client.
+A Miami probate and trust attorney at TrustCounsel carefully creates trusts based on the wishes of each individual client.
 Principal and trust attorney Greg Herman-Giddens has a deep family history in Miami, tracing his ancestry in Miami back to the early 1900s.
-Through years of trust administration experience, our Miami trust attorneys coordinate contact with beneficiaries, notify creditors, file critical taxes, and arrange assets for distribution.
-Our Florida estate planning attorneys’ meticulous trust administration helps families reduce their tax burden and avoid the lengthy process of probate.
+Through years of trust administration experience, our Miami law firm coordinates contact with beneficiaries, notify creditors, file critical taxes, and arrange assets for distribution.
+Our Florida estate planning legal team's meticulous trust administration helps families reduce their tax burden and avoid the lengthy process of probate.

 Asset Protection in Florida